A Comprehensive Buyer’s Agent Checklist: 3 Amazing Free Samples To Keep You Organized

 9. Be specific about tasks

-Be as granular as possible when it comes to adding tasks to your checklist.
-This ensures there is no confusion and nothing gets missed.
+Be as granular as possible when it comes to adding tasks to your checklist, as this ensures there is no confusion and nothing gets missed.

 Think about each step and task that each person involved in the transaction needs to take.

-For example, a home inspection involves many steps, like attending the inspection report, asking questions, approving the report, and sending the approved report.
+For example, a home inspection involves many steps, like attending the inspection, reviewing the inspection report, asking questions, approving the report, and sending off the approved report.

 How a Real Estate Professional Can Use Checklists to Boost Their Business